Leftinant/SafariReads/README.md

 ## 🌍 About the Project

 Safari Reads isn’t just a bookstore — it's a literary journey.
-With a fast, responsive frontend and a sleek golden-white theme, this project brings together performance, usability, and culture.
+With a fast, responsive frontend, this project brings together performance, usability, and culture.

 ---